mohammedkhadar/udacity-nanodegree/README.md

 2. Changes in "updatePositions" function : Using Translate 3d to slide the pizzas over style.left, thus maintaining a constant freamerate >=60.
 This has been verified via timeline trace in chrome dev-tools.
 However, style.left is initially used for positioning the backgroung pizzas.
 Thereafter, only Tranlate 3d is used to slide the pizzas.(Lines 518- 540)

+Note: Minified JS, CSS code is used for the pizza.html.
+The minification is carried out usig Grunt.
+Besides, optimized images are used in pizza.html.